LibraryCarpentry/lc-shell/_episodes/02-counting-mining.md

 > ## Case insensitive search in select files
 > Search for all case insensitive instances of that
 > word in the 'America' and 'Africa' tsv files in this directory.
-Print your results to a `new >.tsv` file.
+Print your results to  a file `results/new.tsv`.
 >
 > > ## Solution
 > > ~~~
-> > grep -i hero *a.tsv > new.tsv
+> > $ grep -i hero *a.tsv > results/new.tsv
 > > ~~~
 > > {: .bash}
 > {: .solution}